nasirus/github_helper/README.md

 ### Reply to Issue Comments with Mention

-The GitHub Helper Bot can reply to issue comments when specifically mentioned using "@githelper" in the comment.
+The GitHub Helper Bot can reply to issue comments when specifically mentioned using "@bothelper" in the comment.
 This feature allows the bot to listen for new issue comments and respond when the bot is mentioned.

-To use this feature, simply mention "@githelper" in your issue comment when you want the bot to respond to it.
+To use this feature, simply mention "@bothelper" in your issue comment when you want the bot to respond to it.
 This helps in reducing the noise in the issue thread, as the bot will only reply when explicitly mentioned.

 #### How to set up GitHub Webhook